-We have designed LunchApplication.com to make it easy for you to know exactly what information you need to provide and to guide you through the process.
+We have designed Lunch Application.com to make it easy for you to know exactly what information you need to provide and to guide you through the process.
 Fullerton Joint Union High School District will determine your eligibility and send you a letter with the results.

-com is an easy, secure, and apply for free or reduced priced
+LunchApplication.com is an easy, secure, and convenient way to apply for free or reduced priced lunches.